 SimBiology computes some common parameters for single- or multiple-dosing data.
 This figure represents the concentration-time profile after a single dose.
-For multiple dosing, the same principles apply, except that SimBiology uses a steady state dosing period.
+For multiple dosing, the same principles apply, except that SimBiology uses the first period, that is, after the first dose and before the second.

 Figure A shows concentration-time data in a linear scale and illustrates how the AUC from time 0 to infinity is calculated.
 Figure B shows the same data in a semilogarithmic scale.
-To compute the terminal rate constant ( $Lambda_z$ ), SimBiology performs a set of linear regressions of the log-transformed data using each of the last n points ( $n = 3, 4, 5, \ldots$ ) from the terminal portion of the curve. $Lambda_z$ is chosen from the regression that uses the most points and has the maximum adjusted $R^2$ .
+To compute the terminal rate constant ($Lambda_z$), SimBiology performs a set of linear regressions of the log-transformed data using each of the last n points ($n = 3, 4, 5, \ldots$) from the terminal portion of the curve. $Lambda_z$ is chosen from the regression that uses the most points and has the maximum adjusted R^2 .